froesecom/erik-fyi/README.md

 # erik.fyi
 Derp.
 My personal website. [erik.fyi](http://erik.fyi)

+Uses Jekyll and jQuery.
+Other than that, pretty vanilla.

 ## TODO
 - figure out how to deploy to github pages using Jekyll
 - clean up this layout mess, and get pages working with their own layout